Julius Caesar

-Gaius Julius Caesar (Note: Pronounced /ˈsiːzər/ SEE-zər; /la-x-classic/.)
-(12 or 13 July 100 BC – 15 March 44 BC) was a Roman general and statesman.
-A member of the First Triumvirate, Caesar led the Roman armies in the Gallic Wars before defeating his political rival Pompey in a civil war.
-He subsequently became dictator from 49 BC until his assassination in 44 BC.
-Caesar played a critical role in the events that led to the demise of the Roman Republic and the rise of the Roman Empire.
+Gaius Julius Caesar (Note: Pronounced /ˈsiːzər/ SEE-zər; /la-x-classic/) (12 or 13 July 100 BC – 15 March 44 BC) was a Roman general, statesman, and author who was the dictator of the Roman Republic almost continuously from 49 BC until his assassination in 44 BC.
+A member of the First Triumvirate, he led the Roman armies through the Gallic Wars and defeated his political rival Pompey in Caesar's civil war.
+He consolidated power and was titled as dictator perpetuo in 44 BC, helping create the political conditions that led to the collapse of the Roman Republic and the emergence of the Roman Empire.
+For his role in these events, he is regarded as one of history's most influential figures.

 In 60 BC, Caesar, Crassus, and Pompey formed the First Triumvirate, an informal political alliance that dominated Roman politics for several years.
-Their attempts to amass political power were opposed by many in the Senate, among them Cato the Younger with the private support of Cicero.
-Caesar rose to become one of the most powerful politicians in the Roman Republic through a string of military victories in the Gallic Wars, completed by 51 BC, which greatly extended Roman territory.
-During this time, he both invaded Britain and built a bridge across the river Rhine.
-These achievements and the support of his veteran army threatened to eclipse the standing of Pompey.
+Their attempts to amass political power were opposed by many in the Senate, including Cato the Younger with the private support of Cicero.
+Caesar rose to become one of the most powerful politicians in the Roman Republic through a string of military victories in the Gallic Wars, completed by 51 BC, which greatly expanded Roman territory.
+During this time, he invaded Britain and built a bridge across the Rhine.
+These achievements, along with the loyalty of his veteran army, threatened to eclipse the standing of Pompey.
 The alliance between Caesar and Pompey slowly broke down and, by 50 BC, Pompey had realigned himself with the Senate.
-With his command expiring and the Gallic Wars largely concluded, the Senate ordered Caesar to step down from his military command and return to Rome.
+With his command expiring and the Gallic Wars largely concluded, the Senate ordered Caesar to relinquish his military command and return to Rome.
 In early January 49 BC, Caesar openly defied the Senate by crossing the Rubicon and marching towards Rome at the head of an army.
-This began Caesar's civil war, which he won, leaving him in a position of near-unchallenged power and influence in 45 BC.
+This act began Caesar's civil war, which he won, leaving him in a position of near-unchallenged power and influence in 45 BC.